Smoked Ham Recipe

 Easy.
 We made this using a pellet grill smoker, but you can also make this recipe in an electric or charcoal smoker.
 Smoking a ham on a pellet smoker is so easy!
 Made with just a few simple ingredients, it is a perfect main dish for special occasions.

 Delicious.
-This honey smoked ham has incredible flavor from the smoking process. and is the perfect ham for any meal.
+This honey smoked ham has incredible flavor from the smoking process and is the perfect ham for any meal.
 The hickory honey ham has a mild smoke flavor and the seasoning mix is a favorite.

-Budget Meal - You can get a 5 pound ham for as little as $2 per pound.
+Budget Meal – You can get a 5 pound ham for as little as $2 per pound.
 There are also tons of ways to use leftover ham to make additional meals.
+In fact, if you have leftovers, you can make this Ham Casserole with Noodles.

 Ingredients